Weeds & Lawn Care

 In 2010, the Red Wing City Council gave the Sustainability Commission the responsibility of developing a new "weed" ordinance.
 From that, the Urban Landscape Ordinance was created.
 The first and second readings of the Ordinance occurred at the regular City Council meetings on March 14th and March 28th.
 Following the second reading, Council adopted the new ordinance which will go into effect April 16th, 2011.

 Each year, the Public Works Department receives complaints about areas not compliant with the ordinance that establishes guidelines for maintaining weeds and grass.
-For privately owned property, Red Wing's Urban Landscape Ordinance identifies the duty of property owners to maintain any weeds or grass at a maximum height of six inches.
-In the event a lot is not mowed and is found to be in violation of Ordinance, city crews will post a notice of violation on the property once per growing season, and request that weeds be taken care of within seven days of the notice being posted.
-If the lot remains unmowed, city crews or their designated contractor can enter onto the property, mow it, and all costs incurred will be forwarded to the property owner.
+For privately-owned property, Red Wing's Urban Landscape Ordinance identifies the duty of property owners to maintain any weeds or grass at a maximum height of six inches.
+In the event a lot is not mowed and is found to be in violation of Ordinance, City crews will post a notice of violation on the property once per growing season, and request that weeds be taken care of within fourteen days of the notice being posted.
+If the lot remains unmowed, City crews or their designated contractor can enter onto the property, mow it, and all costs incurred will be forwarded to the property owner.